strautvetter/badgr-ui/README.md

 To build for production, a `environment.prod.ts` file must be present in `src/environments/`.
 Copy the example file, `environment.prod.ts.example` to `environment.prod.ts` and modify it as needed.
-Similarly for staging builds a `environment.staging.ts` file needs to be present in `src/environments`, which (for now) is already added in git.
+Similarly for staging/develop builds a `environment.staging.ts`/`environment.develop.ts` file needs to be present in `src/environments`, which (for now) is already added in git.

 ### Building